canro91/canro91.github.io/_posts/2022-05-16-LINQMethodsInPictures.md

 cover-alt: "Cover"
 ---

+If you're learning LINQ for the first time, it can be daunting to learn all LINQ methods at once.
+Don't try it.

-One of the best C# features is LINQ.
-I would say it's the most distinctive of all [C# features]({% post_url 2021-09-13-TopNewCSharpFeatures %}).
-These are five of the most common LINQ method in pictures.
+Here are the five most common LINQ methods in pictures.

 **LINQ is the declarative, immutable, and lazy-evaluated way of working with collections in C#.
-Some frequently used LINQ methods are Where, Select, Any, GroupBy, and FirstOrDefault.**
+And the most frequently used LINQ methods are Where, Select, Any, GroupBy, and FirstOrDefault.**

 Let's work with a list of our favorite movies.
 Let's write a `Movie` class with a name, release year, and a rating.